+Hi!
+I’m Fadumo Adan and I run GabarIskuFilan.
 GabarIskuFilan translates into “a young woman who is enough for herself.”
-GabarIskuFilan is the first unapologetically Somali feminist solo female travel blog.
-I document my experiences with immigration, womanhood, and race from an intersectional approach.
+I am a feminist, community organizer, and solo female traveler.
 I’m the eldest immigrant daughter whose passions include Black liberation, activism, politics, and fashion.

-GabarIskuFilan epitomizes a carefree and liberated Somali woman in her element.
-I launched GabarIskuFilan to speak openly about issues the millennial Somali girl faces.
-I write about money, travel advice, life lessons, and social issues.
+GabarIskuFilan epitomizes a carefree and liberated woman in her element.
+I launched GabarIskuFilan to speak openly about issues millennial women face.
+I write about economic justice, womanhood and leaving Islam.
 I also share my firsthand experiences of solo female travel as I reconnect with the African diaspora.
-I’ve gone bungee jumping, ziplining, paragliding and even climbed the world’s second largest rock.
+I’ve gone bungee jumping, ziplining, paragliding and even climbed the world’s second-largest rock.

 GabarIskuFilan documents how my lived experiences as a woman impact my ability to navigate borders, displacement, and anti-Blackness.
-My writing focuses on praxis by exploring how feminism, liberation, and self-determination are embodied by the Black experience abroad.
+GabarIskuFilan is a blog that explores how feminism, liberation, and self-determination are embodied by the Black experience abroad.
 GabarIskuFilan’s ultimate mission is to inspire every woman to pursue a life of her own choosing.

 As Toni Morrison once said, “The function of freedom is to free someone else.”